 Magnolia Silos – The Magnolia Silos have so much to offer!
 They have the amazing Magnolia Market, The Six Shops at the Silos, Magnolia Home, Seed & Supply, Magnolia Press Coffee, Katy Ballpark, and The Old Church.

 A lot of people ask about the actual Silos.
 Is there anything inside?

 There is nothing inside the Silos as of now.
 But I did hear Joanna mention that her next project is tackling the Silos!
 What do you think she will put inside?

 Magnolia Market – Magnolia Market carries home goods and not only is the merchandise great, but the displays are amazing.
 I often wander around the store just to study the displays.

 The Magnolia Market gets a store refresh four times a year (February, May, August, and November).
 The theme matches the theme with the magazine theme in Magnolia Journal.
 Now, every time you read your new Magnolia Journal Magazine, you know that the Magnolia Market has been redecorated to match the theme of the magazine.

 Their displays are just incredible and are all handmade.

-Magnolia Home – Magnolia Home is a brand new home store and sells Magnolia furniture, wall art, decor items, and rugs.
+Magnolia Home – Magnolia Home is a home store at the Silos and sells Magnolia furniture, wall art, decor items, and rugs.
 The store is gorgeous.